SaicharanRitwik39/Programming-in-Python-IITMadras-/README.md

 # Programming-in-Python-IITMadras

-Weekly material and codes for the course: BSCS1002 - Programming in Python.
+Weekly material and codes for the Foundation level course: BSCS1002 - Programming in Python.